Uaine1/Unit-Converter/README.md

 ## Description

 My application **Unit Converter** has a GUI made in **PyQt5**, I designed to it convert different unit of Length, Weight, and Temperature.
 The application provides a user friendly interface for selecting unit types, selecting unit, and converting values with so much ease.
 It offers the user a straightforward way to perform a unit conversion without manually calculating the results.
-It also useful for students that wants to immediately know the converted value of a specific unit.
+It also useful for students in elementary,highschool, senior highschool and college that wants to immediately know the converted value of a specific measurements to desired unit.

 ## Features